 Joe Girard (Sales performance, psychology and mindset coach) Joe Girard

-Sales has changed from the old ways where we focused on probing, objection handling, and closing.
-To be successful in selling, you can’t wait for your customer to voice their concerns (objections) after your “pitch” and try and convince them otherwise.
+Sales has changed from the old ways of probing, objection handling, and closing.
+To be successful in selling, you can’t wait for your customer to voice his concerns (objections) after your pitch.

-By then, it’s too late.
-Instead, make sure you have done your pre-call research, and understand your customer concerns well ahead of time.
-Also, ask great questions to uncover objections before they surface.
-The more your conversation with your customer eliminates their concerns, the less likely you will need to deal with objections.
-Remember that once someone has said “no,” it is much harder to get them to change their mind.
+By then it’s already too late.
+Instead, make sure you have done your pre-call research and understand your customer's concerns well ahead of time.
+Ask great questions that uncover objections before they surface.
+The more your conversation with your customer eliminates his concerns, the less likely you will need to deal with objections.
+Remember that once someone says “no” it's much harder to get him to change his mind. ←Tweet This

 Gretchen Hydo (Business Coach) Any Lengths Life Coaching

-After I state the price, I stay quiet and wait for the question.
+After stating the price I stay quiet and wait for the question.
 People need time to process their thoughts.
-Sometimes they reason it with themselves out loud and other times they are silent because they need time to think.
+Sometimes they reason it with themselves out loud and other times they stay silent and take time to think.

-Either way, let the potential client formulate their thoughts and questions without jumping in.
-Once they speak, you can address their specific concerns.
-Waiting for the question and sitting in the silence puts you in the power position and gives you the ability to hold the space.
-It also shows that you aren’t afraid of the client having feelings about the price and that you know your worth.
+Either way, let the potential client formulate his thoughts and questions without jumping in.
+Once he speaks, you can address his specific concerns.
+Waiting for the question and sitting in silence puts you in the power position and gives you the ability to hold the space.
+It also shows that you aren’t afraid of the client having feelings about the price because you know your worth.
 When you know your worth, the client feels it.
-Interrupting or offering discounts can derail a sale.
+Interrupting or offering discounts can derail a sale. ←Tweet This

 Dan Smith (Commercial Director) Linkedin profile

 I use the assumptive close and discuss implementation and project delivery in the closing meeting.
-Then I work back and say well if you need that by the 25th we really need to formalise this and get the agreement signed if he's stressed for time. ←Tweet This
+Then I work back and let the client know that he needs to get the agreement signed if he's stressed for time. ←Tweet This

 Martin Byrne (Sales Director) Envirosafe Ireland

-As a technical sales engineer in the safety arena, my advice about closing the sale is: Don't concentrate on the sale.
-Instead concentrate on providing the correct solution for your customer - a solution that your customer will be happy with for a long time.
+As a technical sales engineer in the safety arena, my advice about closing the sale is to not concentrate on the sale.
+Instead, concentrate on providing the correct solution for your customer - a solution she will be happy with for a long time.

 Ronnie Golding (Sales Professional and Trainer)

-The only way to close a sale is to be able to sell to your prospects needs.
-So you need to do a full fact-find and then you will know what is wanted.
-You must ask a lot of closing questions along the way to making the sale.
+The only way to close a sale is to meet your prospect's needs.
+You need to do a full fact-find to figure out what he wants.
+You need to ask a lot of closing questions along the way.

-A closing question is one where the answer tells you if your're on the right track or not."So if I can do this for you I assume we can go ahead".
-You need to be able to answer all objections with a closing question, this will lead you to the final objection, but beware if the objection is a condition that can't be met, you will get no further.
-Anybody can close a sale, the real art is knowing when TO close.
-You will learn when to close by closing too often to quickly.
+A closing question is one where the answer tells you if your're on the right track.
+An example would be, "If I can do this for you, can I assume we can go ahead?"
+You need to be able to answer all objections with a closing question.
+This will lead you to the final objection, but if the objection is a condition that can't be met, you will get no further.
+Anybody can close a sale.
+The real art is knowing when to close.
+You'll learn when to close by closing too often to quickly.

 Paul Harper (Managing Director) Zedcomms

 There are only six steps towards making a purchase.
-These steps apply to any type of sale being made, from selling a pack of gum to our home.
-It is helpful that your sales team know what these steps are so they can help a prospective client work through the process.
+These steps apply to any type of sale being made, from a pack of gum to a new home.
+It is helpful that your sales team know these steps so they can guide a prospective client through the process.

 - Prospect: Identify your prospective client.

-- Contact: Say hello, meet and greet, break the ice.
+- Contact: Say hello, meet and greet, and break the ice.

 - Question: Qualify.
-Ask questions about them, the company and what they want to achieve. (this is THE most important part).
+Ask questions about the client, the company, and what she hopes to achieve.
+(This is the most important part)

-- Presentation: Explain your product and service, how it relates to your findings in step – 3.
+- Presentation: Explain your product and service and how it relates to your findings in step #3.

-- Concerns: Ask if there are any concerns and review – revert back to Step – 3.
+- Concerns: Ask if there are any concerns and revert back to step #3.

-- Close: It’s time to ask for an order.
-Most customers will NOT order unless asked.
+- Close: Ask for an order.
+Most customers will not order unless asked. ←Tweet This

 Jon Barteaux (Senior Business Development Professional) Barteaux and Associates

-Helping clients make the buying decision starts and ends when you understand the clients true business problem, how it affects their business and what value your solution brings.
-Close the deal by demonstrating those points and showing the value in dollars (revenue, cost savings, efficiencies) and the client's decision to buy from a true partner will be an easy one for them.
+Helping a client make the buying decision starts and ends with understanding your client's true business problem, how it affects her business, and what value your solution brings.
+Close the deal by by showing the value in dollars (revenue, cost savings, efficiencies) and the client's decision to buy from a true partner will be an easy one. ←Tweet This

 Justin McGill (CEO / Founder) - LeadFuze

-Don't be afraid to ask a question along the lines of "Can you think of any reason why you would NOT sign up?"
-This allows your prospect to voice any true underlying objections they may have, while also giving them the idea they've mentally committed to the sale.
+Don't be afraid to ask a question such as, "Can you think of any reason why you would not sign up?"
+This allows your prospect to voice any true underlying objections he has while also giving him the idea that he's mentally committed to the sale. ←Tweet This